smrubin/float-api-examples/README.md

 # Float People Management API Examples

-Obtain CSV of data, parse and convert to JSON, then upload to Float via API.
+Obtain CSV of data, parse and convert to JSON, then upload to Float Scheduler via API.

 ## References